Christ Church, Queanbeyan: Current church

 The Rev. Soares, whilst preparing the design and drawings, constructed a small scale model of his church-to-be.
-Although without its spire, the opening service at the new Christ church was held on 7 October 1860, with the sum of A£860 still owing.
+Although without its spire, the opening service at the new Christ church was held on 7 October 1860, with the sum of £860 still owing.
 The Golden Age of 15 September 1860 stated that the opening service took place at 11 am on Sunday 7 October.
-The same paper of 13 October 1860, indicated that Rev. A. D. Soares preached from Zachariah 4:6, whilst at the evening services, the Rev. P. G. Smith from Canberra, read from Corinthians 6:16.
-The sum of A£43 was collected at the opening services.
-On 2 March 1861 the spire was completed by the contractors, McLean and Ross at a cost of A£336.
+The same paper of 13 October 1860, indicated that Rev. A. D. Soares preached from Zachariah 4:6, whilst at the evening services, the Rev. P. G. Smith from Canberra, read from 2 Corinthians 6:16.
+The sum of £43 was collected at the opening services.
+On 2 March 1861 the spire was completed by the contractors, McLean and Ross at a cost of £336.

 The new church was finally consecrated by Frederic Barker, the Bishop of Sydney on 30 October 1861.
 The contract to build the church was granted to Daniel Jordan.
 His son Thomas Jordan made the pews.
-The cost of the church was A£4,300, whilst subscriptions and donations totalled A£4,498.
+The cost of the church was £4,300, whilst subscriptions and donations totalled £4,498.
 During the month of the opening, tiers of stepping stones, each weighing from 10 to 15 cwt, were laid across the river from the foot of Rutledge Street to where the Severne Flour Mill once stood, thus giving access to residents of Dodsworth and Irish Town to Christ Church School which had been built in 1843.
 The Rev. Soares met the cost of these stepping stones which were obtained from a source some three miles away and laid by Mr M O'Keefe.